pg-sharding/spqr/README.md

 ## Main features

 - Transaction and session pooling
-- Multiple routers
+- Multiple routers for fault tolerance
 - Sharding
+- Shards rebalancing with minor cost
+- Limited multi-shard queries
 - Falling unrouted queries to the world shard
-- Shard rebalancing
-- Limited multi-shard queries
-- TLS
+- and of course TLS support

 ## Development